 We Brits love a bottle of bubbly.
 Most of us won’t pay more than £7 on a bottle of wine but are happy to drop £20 or £30 if a bottle has the magic word champagne on the label.
 Our expert Henry Jeffreys has been taste-testing non-label champagnes to find the best and most budget-friendly ones out there.

 Made by the Union Champagne co-op in Avize, this is a wine that really punches above its humble price.
 There's lemon sherbet on the nose, a full texture – creamy, rich and round – but with a good fruity freshness and a long nutty finish.
 Again, the price tag is attractive.
-Available from Tesco (£19).
+Buy from Tesco (£19).

 This one is made for the Wine Society, a cooperative wine club by one of the region’s biggest cooperatives, Castelnau.
 There’s orange and lemon fruit on the palate, with savoury yeasty notes, then a touch of sweetness at the end.
 Delicious with most seafood, or if you're serving alongside appetizers at a party, opt for cheese straws.
-Available from The Wine Society (£19.95).
+Buy from The Wine Society (£19.95).

 Tarlant Reserve NV